Jinichiro Kozuma: LIV Golf graduate enjoying the big stage

 There was the added pressure of the field being narrowed to the top 20 players for a marathon 36-hole Sunday and while Samooja emerged as the outright winner to confirm his place with LIV for 2024, Kozuma, Vincent and Laurie Canter had to endure a three-man playoff to decide the final two spots available.

-It was Canter who fell away at the second playoff hole, opening the door for Vincent and Kazouma, who had enjoyed a taste of life at LIV in 2022 after making three starts during the beta test Invitational Series.
+It was Canter who fell away at the second playoff hole, opening the door for Vincent and Kazouma, who had enjoyed a taste of life at LIV Golf in 2022 after making three starts during the inaugural Invitational Series.

 “I wanted to come back again for sure,” Kozuma said, “and to be real now, it’s like a dream.”